FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 Molecula Pilosa provides replication for fault-tolerance within a Pilosa cluster.

-Three kinds of data are replicated: Roaring bitmap data, Column-Key translation data, and Row-Key translations are replicated.
-Only the first two, Roaring data and Column-Key translation are relevant here.
+Three kinds of data are replicated: Roaring bitmap data, Column-Key translation data, and Row-Key data are replicated.
+Only the first two, Roaring data and Column-Key data are relevant here.
 Broadly, the Roaring bitmap data forms the central features -- the bits -- of a large, sparse bitmap matrix.
 The Column-Keys are the labels for the columns at the top margin of this matrix.

-For speed, the Roaring bitmap data is stored separately from the Key-translation data.
+For speed, the Roaring bitmap data is stored separately from the Key data.
 The Roaring data is stored in sharded files within a directory heirarchy under PILOSA-DATA-DIR/index_name/field_name/...
-The Key translation data is stored in sharded BoltDB databases with in the PILOSA-DATA-DIR/index_name/_key directory.
+The Key translation data is stored in sharded BoltDB databases within the PILOSA-DATA-DIR/index_name/_key directory.

 The current approach to Roaring file replication involves an eventually consistent mechanism that uses an Anti-Entropy agent to